humdrum-tools/humdrum-documentation/guide/ch20/index.md

 Notice that all of the tandem interpretations related to the strophe organization are eliminated from the output.
 Suppose that we wanted to create a through-composed version of the entire work.
-We would expect as output, just two spines \-- the [`**kern`](/rep/kern) spine and the `**silbe` spine.
+We would expect as output, just two spines &mdash; the [`**kern`](/rep/kern) spine and the `**silbe` spine.
 First, we need to create the full length version using the
 <span class="tool">thru</span> command.
 This will take the default expansion list, and